Middle-earth: Shadow of War: Gameplay

-Middle-earth: Shadow of War is an action-adventure game set in an open world environment and played from a third-person perspective.
-The player controls the game's protagonist Talion, who has several athletic and combat abilities as a ranger of Gondor.
-Combat system in Shadow of War is similar to its predecessor and the Batman: Arkham games.
+Middle-earth: Shadow of War is an action-adventure game set in an open world and played from a third-person perspective.
+The player controls the game's protagonist, Talion, who has several athletic and combative abilities as a ranger of Gondor.
+The combat system in Shadow of War is similar to its predecessor.
 Talion can use his weapons to strike enemies and build up his "might" meter.
-Once the player lands eight consecutive strikes, they can perform a combat finisher move, massively damaging an enemy's health.
-When an enemy is about to strike Talion, a symbol will appear on top of their head, signling players to parry their attacks.
-Unblockable attacks are highlighted in red, and players must dodge them.
+Once Talion lands eight consecutive strikes, he can perform a combat finisher move, massively damaging an enemy's health.
+When an enemy is about to strike Talion, a symbol will appear on top of their head, signaling the player to parry their attacks.
+Unblockable attacks are highlighted in red, and the player must try to dodge those attacks.
 In addition to melee combat, players can also utilize stealth tactics when approaching their targets.
 Talion also has unique abilities provided by the wraith of the elf lord Celebrimbor, with whom he shares his body.
 Through Celebrimbor, Talion can perform magical feats such as double-jumping, activating wraith vision to highlight nearby enemies, shooting spirit arrows, wielding a spectral glaive, draining an enemy's health, or dominating them.
 Players must use their combined abilities to complete various missions, typically aimed to disrupt the armies of Sauron.
-As players progress in the game and completes story quests, they will gradually gain points to unlock new skills and abilities.
-Each skills can be individually upgraded to provide more gameplay perks and bonuses.
+As players progress in the game and complete story quests, they will gradually gain points to unlock new skills and abilities.
+Each skill can be individually upgraded to provide more gameplay perks and bonuses.

-The game features a currency named mirian, which is directly earned through defeating enemies.
-Mirian can be used to purchase gears and followers in the game's market.
-Talion has access to five different types of gears in his inventory: a sword, a dagger, a bow, armor and a cloak.
-The effectiveness of a gear is dictated by both its stat and rarity, which is categorized into four different categories: common, rare, epic and legendary.
+The game features a currency called "mirian", which is earned by defeating enemies.
+Mirian can be used to purchase weaponry and other gear, as well as followers, in the game's market.
+Talion has access to five different types of gear in his inventory: a sword, a dagger, a bow, armor, and a cloak.
+The effectiveness of a particular piece of gear is dictated by both its stat and its rarity, which is categorized into: common, rare, epic, and legendary.
 Players can spend the mirian and finish "unlock challenges" in order to upgrade their weapons.
-In addition, gems can be slotted into Talion's gears.
+In addition, gems can be slotted into Talion's gear.
 They can be used to either increase weapon's damage, Talion's health, or the amount of mirian Talion will gain through defeating enemies or completing quests.
-Several lower quality gems can be combined into a gem of the next-higher quality.
-As players progress in the game, they will collect legendary gears.
-When multiple legendary gears of the same set are collected, combat bonuses will be granted to players.
+Several lower-quality gems can be combined into a gem of the next-higher quality.
+As players progress in the game, they will collect legendary gear.
+When multiple legendary gear of the same set are collected, combat bonuses will be granted to players.